mgedigian/Personal-Blog/_posts/2020-03-16-let-me-teach-you-how-to-implement-monad-with-cats.md

 case class CustomMonad[A](value:A)
 ```

-Before, you need to import Cats library in the build.sbt in order to impelement custom monad.
+Before, you need to import Cats library in the build.sbt in order to implement custom monad.
 ```scala
 // build.sbt
 lazy val customMonad = project.in(file("customMonad"))